tylerlong/subx/README.md

 Reactive Subject

-## What is a reactive subject?
+## What is a Reactive Subject?

-A reactive subject is a JavaScript class which could be used to generate reactive objects.
+A Reactive Subject is a JavaScript class which could be used to initialize reactive objects.

 A reactive object is a special JavaScript object which allows you to subscribe to its mutations.